The Oracle, Reading

 The Oracle is a large indoor shopping and leisure mall on the banks of the River Kennet in Reading, Berkshire, England.
 Partly on the site of a 17th-century workhouse of the same name, it was developed and is owned by a joint venture of Hammerson and the Abu Dhabi Investment Authority.

 History

-The Oracle takes its name from the 17th century Oracle workhouse built by funds from a local man John Kendrick.
-This once occupied a small part of the site now occupied by the shopping centre.
+The Oracle takes its name from the 17th century Oracle workhouse, which occupied part of the site and was built by funds from John Kendrick.